Beef with oyster sauce is an ever-green takeaway favourite, my fakeaway version is ready in just 20 minutes and features wonderful white asparagus!

-Beef with oyster sauce is an ever-present recipe on your average Chinese Takeaway menu… Super simple, extremely tasty and goes from your cupboard to your dinner table in just 20 minutes.
+A Beef with oyster sauce dish is an ever-present recipe on your average Chinese Takeaway menu… Super simple, extremely tasty and goes from your cupboard to your dinner table in just 20 minutes.
 Way quicker than the delivery dude or dudette can get to you.

 For me, all of the ingredients that go into this stir fried beef with oyster sauce recipe are store cupboard essentials.

 Admittedly my obsession with fakeaway recipes is partly driven by the lack of international food where I live.
 But whether it is Chinese, Indian or Thai food having a well stock pantry is the key to cooking these types of recipes.

 For Chinese food, those core ingredients begin with Soy Sauce, Rice Wine, Chinese Vinegar and Sesame Oil.